Dynamical ideals and the axiom of choice: Notation and terminology

 \begin{enumerate} \item $X=\mathbb{A}^M$; \item the membership relation of $M$ is well-founded; \item for every $m\in M$ the collection $\{n\in M\colon n\in^Mm\}$ is a set as opposed to proper class; \item for every set $B\subset M$ there is an element $m\in M$ such that $B=\{n\in M\colon n\in^Mm\}$. \end{enumerate}

 The model $M$ will be denoted by $V[[X]]$. \end{definition}

+An explicit and well-known construction of the model can be found for example in \cite[Lemma 15.47]{jech:newset}.
 By an abuse of notation, the membership relation of $V[[X]]$ will be denoted by $\in$.
 By another abuse of notation, I will identify $X$ with the element of the model $V[[X]]$ which contains exactly all the $V[[X]]$-atoms.

 \begin{definition} A set $A\in V[[X]]$ is \emph{pure} if $V[[X]]\models$ the transitive closure of $A$ contains no atoms.
 The class $\{A\in V[[X]]\colon A$ is pure$\}$ is called the \emph{pure part} of $V[[X]]$ and denoted by $V$. \end{definition}